noor-rashid/noor-rashid-portfolio/README.md

 # Noor Rashid

 I build production ML systems from first principles.
-Oxford educated, currently working as a Senior Data Scientist at WSET where I've delivered an automated A/B testing platform generating high six figure revenue and an agentic RAG system using Redis and Pinecone.
+Oxford educated, currently working as a Senior Data Scientist at for a drinks company working on some really exciting data science and ML challenges.
+For instance, computing CLV in a non subscription context, demand forecasting, automated fast API pipelines and much more.

-This portfolio documents how I learn: by implementing algorithms from scratch, understanding the maths deeply enough to make informed engineering decisions when systems need to scale.
+This portfolio documents how I learn which is by implementing algorithms from scratch, understanding the maths deeply enough to make informed engineering decisions when systems need to scale.

 ## Current Project